SaTS 2025

 Topics of interest in this workshop include, but are not limited to, the following categories:

-In addition, topics of interest include, but are not limited to other emerging paradigms in mobile and ubiquitous computing.
+In addition, topics of interest include, but are not limited to other emerging paradigms in mobile and ubiquitous computing, especially those related to LLM agents based mobile systems.

 The PC will select a best paper award for work that distinguishes itself in advancing the security and privacy of mobile superapps/miniapps and emerging computing paradigms through novel insights, attacks or defenses.